canonical/spread/README.md

  * `systems: [...]` (suite and task)
  * `variants: [...]` (project, backend, suite, and task)

-So what if you don't want to run a specific task on ubuntu-14.04?
-Just add this to the task:
+So what if you don't want to run a specific task or whole suite on ubuntu-14.04?
+Just add this to the task or suite body:
 ```
-systems:
+systems: [-ubuntu-14.04]
-    - -ubuntu-14.04
 ```

 Cascading also takes place for these settings - each level can